A Survivor from Warsaw: Premiere

-A Survivor from Warsaw premiered in Europe on November 15, 1949, in Paris, under the direction of Leibowitz.
+A Survivor from Warsaw premiered in Europe in December 1948, in Paris, under the direction of Leibowitz.

-Recent performances
+Performances with other works

-As noted in Pierre-Henri Salfati's 2004 documentary La neuvième, at least one performance (the date is not mentioned), "In a tremendous symbolic gesture, the Beethoven Orchestra of Bonn plays Schoenberg's A Survivor from Warsaw and without a pause goes straight into the Ninth Symphony of Beethoven.
+As noted in Pierre-Henri Salfati's 2004 documentary La neuvième, for one performance (the date is not mentioned), "In a tremendous symbolic gesture, the Beethoven Orchestra of Bonn plays Schoenberg's A Survivor from Warsaw and without a pause goes straight into the Ninth Symphony of Beethoven.
 The Jewish prayer is joined by Beethoven's."
-On 30 October 2010, the Berliner Philharmonic under Simon Rattle performed this piece in the same way, leading into Mahler's Second Symphony.
-The New York Philharmonic, under Alan Gilbert has also performed the piece followed by the Ninth Symphony of Beethoven, in a sequence of five performances were conducted in May 2017 as part of Gilbert's final season as Music Director of the ensemble.
-Schoenberg's work has also been programmed just before the Mozart Requiem.
+On October 30, 2010, the Berliner Philharmonic under Simon Rattle performed the piece in a similar way, leading into Mahler's Second Symphony.
+The New York Philharmonic, under Alan Gilbert has also performed the piece followed by Beethoven's Ninth in a sequence of five performances which were conducted in May 2017 as part of Gilbert's final season as Music Director of the ensemble.

 Analysis

 Richard S. Hill published a contemporary analysis of Schoenberg's use of twelve-tone rows in A Survivor from Warsaw, and Jacques-Louis Monod prepared a definitive edition of the score, later, in 1979.
 Beat A. Föllmi has since published a detailed analysis of the work's narrative.